visual-learning/object-localization/README.md

 - In case you have tried a lot and still cannot get a loss around ~1.0 then add *one plot for all of your valid tries* and add it to the report.
 Also, add 2-3 lines on what you believe is the reason for the observed behavior.
 - Test AP (for detection) can show variance across different classes hence look at the mean value (mAP).

 Include all the code and images/logs after training.
+Include appropriate comments on how you calculated class-wise AP and mAP.
 Report the final class-wise AP on the test set and the mAP.